 Much like your Netflix feed, AI can personalize marketing messages and campaigns based on individual preferences and behavior.
 AI is already how programmatic advertising works: AI delivers the data that makes it possible to present the right content to each user at the right time.

-Smart marketers are using AI to analyze data and make predictions about customer behavior, which can inform marketing strategies or sales plans.
+Similarly, smart marketers are using AI to analyze data and make predictions about customer behavior, which can inform marketing strategies or sales plans.
 One of my favorite tools, for years now, is Crystal Knows – an AI-based browser extension that can “predict any prospect’s personality and get actionable insights into how to best communicate with your buyer.”